SchlossVRL/coloremoblues/README.md

-`T_BCP.csv`: Mean color-emotion associaitons and color coordinates for the Berkeley Color Project 37 (BCP-37) colors `T_EmoSubj.csv`: Color-emotion association ratings for the BCP-37 colors
+`T_BCP.csv`: Mean color-emotion associaitons and color coordinates for the Berkeley Color Project 37 (BCP-37) colors `T_EmoSubj.csv`: Color-emotion association ratings (Happy/sad and Angry) for the BCP-37 colors for each subject